sunlightwang/FuLeTA/README.md

 ## Usage

-* IsoDiv.pl -- compare each isoform to its nearest isoform in the annotation collection
+* IsoDiv.pl -- comparing each isoform to its nearest isoform in the annotation collection
   Usage: IsoDiv.pl <isoform.refflat> <isoform.refflat w/ results in an additional column>

+* IsoPairwiseCmp.pl  -- pairwise comparison of isoforms in the same gene locus
+  Usage: IsoPairwiseCmp.pl <isoform.refflat> <comparing results>

 ## Contact: